-Physical Education
+Physical Education Description

-The Pennsylvania School Code requires all students to attend courses of instruction in Physical Education.
 Three Physical Education credits and one health credit are required for graduation.
 The three credits can be a combination of PE, Holistic and Personal Fitness.
 One of the three credits must be a PE course.
 A student who is unable to participate in the assigned program due to a specific physiological condition could take part in a modified program to meet their needs.
 In order to enable the student and school to fulfill the Pennsylvania School Code mandate, please see your physical education teacher for more appropriate documentation.